 Will Cry-It-Out Change Your Child’s Personality?

-In some ways, it might, and some ways it won’t and of course, all babies are different.
+In some ways, it might, and in some ways it won’t and of course, all babies are different.
 And, if your child’s personality changes, it could be for the better.
 I do stand by the fact that I do not choose one method of sleep training over another.
 I truly believe that everyone must find what works for their family.
 For help finding the right solution for your family, check out my sleep training series.
-What works for your family will take into account your baby’s temperament, your temperament, your philosophy and both of your personalities.
+What works for your family will take into account your baby’s temperament, your temperament, your philosophy, and both of your personalities.

-Let’s look at a baby who is sensitive to being overtired and is chronically sleep-deprived because he is waking up every 1-2 hours all night long and only napping in 20 minute stretches.
+Let’s look at a baby who is sensitive to being overtired and is chronically sleep-deprived because he is waking up every 1-2 hours all night long and only napping in 20-minute stretches.
 He might be very whiny and clingy all day long because HE IS TIRED!
 Let’s assume that mom is adamantly against crying methods, but has not yet found a no-cry method that has worked for her and her baby.
 Now, let’s assume she reluctantly uses The Ferber Method and her son begins to get enough sleep and is well-rested.
 It’s

 possible likely that her once fussy and clingy little boy is now happy!!
 This would be a “personality change” for the better.
 It is very common for a baby who is sleep-deprived and fussy, to start being a very happy baby after he starts getting more rest, regardless of the sleep training method you choose.